andrepucas/lp2_4XGame_p1_2022/README.md

 >    : (int)(totalTiles * centerPointsDensity * (100/totalTiles));
 > ```

-When the Load Button is pressed, an event is raised with the selected map (yellow outline), causing the controller to change its GameState to LoadMap.
+When the Load Button is pressed, an event is raised with the selected map (yellow outline), causing the [`Controller`] to change its `CurrentState` to `LoadMap`.

-\* The scrollable menu was originally using the Unity UI Element Scroll Rect component, however due to a mouse scroll wheel bug, is now using UpgradedScrollRect, a custom extension.
+\* The scrollable menu was originally using the Unity's UI Element Scroll Rect component, however due to a mouse scroll wheel bug, it's now using a custom [`UpgradedScrollRect`] extension.

 #### Load Map

-Before being ready to display, the MapData has to convert its array of lines to GameTiles, a class that represents that map's position terrain, which may or not hold Resources.
+Before being ready to display, the [`MapData`] has to convert its array of lines into an abstract [`GameTile`] list, a class that represents a tile's terrain, which may or not have an abstract [`Resource`] list.

+> Using abstract game tiles and resources follows the **Dependency Inversion**
+> and **Open/Closed** principles, allowing new game tiles or resources to be
+> easily added without having to modify anything.

-This is done by iterating all lines, starting at the second (the first line held the map dimensions, which have already been handled, when MapData was instantiated).
+The conversion is done by iterating all lines, starting at the second (the first line held the map dimensions, which have already been handled, when [`MapData`] was instantiated).
 In each line, it starts by looking for a `#`, by trying to get its index.
 If its greater than 0, then that line has a comment that needs to be ignored, using a substring.

 ```c#
 m_commentIndex = m_line.IndexOf("#");
 if (m_commentIndex >= 0) m_line = m_line.Substring(0, m_commentIndex);
 ```

-It then splits the line into an array of strings, each being a keyword.
-The first will always represent a Terrain, so it's compared with Terrain keywords and instantiates a GameTile accordingly, adding it to this Maps GameTiles List.
+The line is then split into an array of strings, each representing a keyword.
+The first will always be a Terrain, so it's compared with the Terrain names the game has and instantiates a [`GameTile`] accordingly, adding it to this [`MapData`]'s [`GameTile`] list.

 ```c#
 case "desert":